VirgilSecurity/virgil-e3kit-x/README.md

 The example of config file is [here](https://github.com/VirgilSecurity/virgil-e3kit-x/tree/0.8.0-beta3/Tests/Data/ExampleConfig).

 ## Enable Group Channel
-In this section, you'll find out how to build a group chat using the Virgil E3Kit.
+In this section, you'll find out how to build a group channel using the Virgil E3Kit.

 We assume that your users have installed and initialized the E3Kit, and used snippet above to register.

-#### Create group chat
+#### Create group channel
-Let's imagine Alice wants to start a group chat with Bob and Carol.
+Let's imagine Alice wants to start a group channel with Bob and Carol.
 First, Alice creates a new group ticket by running the `createGroup` feature and the E3Kit stores the ticket on the Virgil Cloud.
 This ticket holds a shared root key for future group encryption.

 Alice has to specify a unique `identifier` of group with length > 10 and `findUsersResult` of participants.
 We recommend tying this identifier to your unique transport channel id.
 ```swift